Iqaluit man jailed 24 months for sex assault on cousin

 That decision flows from a sentencing hearing at the Nunavut Court of Justice this past July 21, when Akpalialuk pleaded guilty to the charge and Crown lawyer Benjamin Flight read an agreed statement of facts into the record.

-Burrows, a deputy judge who usually serves on Alberta Court of Queen’s Bench, imposed a sentence of two years less a day.
+Burrows, a deputy judge who usually serves on the Alberta Court of Queen’s Bench, imposed a sentence of two years less a day.
 But because Akpalialuk has been held in pre-sentence custody since July 21, Burrows gave him three months credit, leaving him with 21 months left to serve.

 He sexually assaulted the complainant after Akpalialuk and two other people had spent the evening of Jan.
 25, 2015 drinking at her house, Burrows’ judgment said.

 The two other guests left.
-Akapalialuk and the complainant continued drinking into the early morning hours of the next day, Jan.
+Akpalialuk and the complainant continued drinking into the early morning hours of the next day, Jan.
 26, until the complainant went to bed.

 When she woke up, Akpalialuk was on top of her, having penetrated her vagina with his penis.

 “Initially she did not know who was on top of her because it was dark.
-She realized it was Mr. Akpaliakluk [sic] and told him to get off and tried to push him off, but he did not and continued for what felt to the complainant like five minutes,” Bowers’ judgment said.
+She realized it was Mr. Akpaliakluk [sic] and told him to get off and tried to push him off, but he did not and continued for what felt to the complainant like five minutes,” Burrows’ judgment said.

 After Akpalialuk stopped, he tried to have oral sex with the woman, but she told him not to.